 Benefits of Serving as an AmeriCorps Member with Conservation Nebraska:

-- Segal AmeriCorps Education Award $6,195.00 for full-time AmeriCorps members and $3,097.50 for half-time AmeriCorps members.
+- Segal AmeriCorps Education Award $6,195.00 for full-time AmeriCorps members.
 You can use your education award to repay qualified student loans and to pay certain educational expenses at eligible institutions of higher education and training programs.

 - Become part of a prestigious network of AmeriCorps members from across the country.